DennyDaVjncj/-a-PwMngr-POC-/README.md

 # 🤖 andr0idPwMngr.innovntn
 Never spend time trying to think of a secure password again.
-This app's functionality will remove that very burden from minds of native-apps everywhere.
+This app's functionality will remove that very burden from the minds of native-app everywhere.